 The Inquisition of the LCWR

 Misogyny and patriarchy have also been seen in the bishops' recent Inquisition of the Leadership Conference of Women Religious (LCWR) in the United States and elsewhere.
 Keep in mind, these are the bishops who turned their backs on children who were being sexually abused by priests.
 Many of them moved abusive priests from one congregation to another, violating State and Federal law.
 Why did they act so irresponsibly?
-Because of patriarchy, which had incarnated into "celibate male clerical privilege" they and their predecessors had systematical fostered over the years.
+Because of patriarchy, that had incarnated into "celibate male clerical privilege", which they and their predecessors systematical fostered over the years.
 These bishops are the men who have brought great scandal and crisis to the Church, not Women Religious.

 One of the few shining lights within the Church today are Women Religious who are present where there is human suffering.
 They are the hands and feet of Christ in nursing homes, hospitals, soup kitchens, among immigrants, the poor and other marginalized people.
-They are the ones who built the Catholic school systems and hospitals throughout the country and did so in poverty, receiving very small stipends for their hard work.
+They are the ones who built Catholic schools and hospitals throughout the country and did so in poverty, receiving very small stipends for their hard work.
 These are the "Nuns On the Bus" who traveled throughout the United States shining light on the plight of poor and marginalized people.
 But sadly, not far behind were bishops in limos harassing them.

 These pompous bishops, in an attempt to divert attention from their clergy sex abuse crisis, demand Women Religious bow in homage to their authority and submit to their demands.
 They have accused them of "radical feminism", when in reality, the bishops' "radical patriarchy" and the atmosphere of privilege it has created for them, is the real problem.
 Rather than the bishops investigating the LCWR; the LCWR should be investigating the bishops for their immoral behavior.
 Many should be kicked out of the episcopacy and some would be in prison were it not for celibate male privilege.